-The “” today has new meaning: no end in sight for the West.
+The “great game” today has new meaning: no end in sight for the West.
 Pyrrhic war has become the new small wars standard for Afghanistan and possibly all global conflicts with Muslims.

 America is no longer in it to win it and the global Islamist jihad knows it.
 The Pentagon may not be in the “security” business either anymore, but it seems DOD will be the small war business indefinitely.
 Endless micro war, if nothing else, is still an American cash cow.

 It’s probably safe to say that the Soviets withdrew from South Asia in 1989 because they had bigger fish to fry in Europe.
 The Soviet Union and the Warsaw Pact were falling apart by 1990.
 Russian/ American relations were pretty good in the wake of collapse.
 Indeed, Moscow and Washington cooperated prudently to remove nuclear weapons from Ukraine.

 Alas, relations went sour quickly as the EU and NATO, not satisfied with the fall of the Warsaw Pact, took an active part in the subsequent dismemberment of Tito’s ecumenical Yugoslav (1991-2001).
 Here again, the Clinton Administration and NATO took the Islamist side, helping to create two new Muslim majority states in the heart of Europe.
 Kosovo and Bosnia today now provide more jihadist fighters to the Levant than any other European states.